zoey114/TMCPD/README.md

 ### Requirements:
+R version 4.0 or greater is required.

+Matlab version

-The detailed requirements can be found [here] (https://github.com/zoey114/TMCPD/blob/main/requirements/).
+The detailed requirements can be found [here](https://github.com/zoey114/TMCPD/blob/main/requirements).
 ### Example: